jinbinhu/CAPS-Mininet/kernel-module-readme.md

   cd send_app
   make
 ```
-    2). run "send_app" to send a message (8 source packets) to the receiver:
+  2). run the file "send_app" to send a message (8 source packets) to the receiver:

 ```Bash
   ./send_app